toomanynights/todolist/README.md

 # "To-Do List" won't-do list

 -   *Strike-through the ticked items* - not possible due to lack of this format in PZ engine.
 -   *Close "New task" UI with Esc* - I didn't find how to make it work.
+But you can close that dialogue with Enter if the field is empty.

 # List of compatibility notes